anime-libera/stuff/guidelines.md

 We have them.

 * [ImoutoBot](https://github.com/freenode-anime/stuff/blob/master/bots.md#imoutobot) (owned by Nanobot) controls anime/manga of the week, maintains a quote database for users and announces their joining to the channel with a random one, searches for anime with !a, has !seen to show when a user was last present, has "!later tell" to deliver messages to users the next time they appear, and !c for calculator/conversions/answers.
-* [Suzuka](https://github.com/freenode-anime/stuff/blob/master/bots.md#suzuka) (owned by davic) serves as a robotic ops assistant that auto-quiets spammers and redirects people who join too much (spam or broken connection) to ##anime-jail
+* [Suzuka](https://github.com/freenode-anime/stuff/blob/master/bots.md#suzuka) (owned by davic) serves as a robotic ops assistant that auto-quiets spammers and redirects people who join too much (spam or broken connection) to ##anime-help
 * [Enju](https://github.com/freenode-anime/stuff/blob/master/bots.md#enju) (owned by davic) posts titles from links in the channel, searches searx with _g, currency etc.

 Want to bring your bot into the channel?
 We probably don't want you to!
 Feel free to ask the ops in ##anime-jail if you feel it could offer something good to the channel, but we generally say no because people abuse bots.

+# Automod Actions

+As a countermeasurement against spam, Suzuka performs op actions automatically, which includes the following:

+* Temporarily quieting the users who post multiple messages rapidly.
+The quiet would last for a few minutes.
+* Temporarily banning the users who join the channels multiple times rapidly.
+The ban would last for an hour.

+If you got quieted or banned for no apparent reason, don't worry.
+Chances are that it's an automod action.
+In case it happens to you, please wait patiently and you'll be able to talk in the channel again.
+Alternatively, you could ask for unquiet/unban in ##anime-help.
+Assuming that you're not spamming intentionally, you will likely to get unquieted/unbanned if there's any op being available.